byzheng/my-website/content/post/refnotes-zotero/index.md

 ![](20220603181406.png "")

 No `year` field is exported in `Better BibLaTex` format.
 The post script can be used to export `year`.
+Add new field `zotero-key` to create a link with Zotero protocol which can open the same item in Zotero.

 ```
 if (Translator.BetterBibLaTeX ) {
   const date = Zotero.BetterBibTeX.parseDate(item.date)
   reference.add({ name: 'year', value:  `${date.year}`})
+  reference.add({ name: 'zotero-key', value: item.itemKey })
 }
 ```